mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/16.config_tmplmngr/default.en.md

 The editor provides embedded buttons for previewing the html & txt versions of the email, as well as allowing you to directly send a test email; all of which makes fast editing very easy:

+>>>>>By default the system automatically generates a TXT version from the HTML templates.
+If you want to customize the txt version for a module you also need to create a custom txt version for the main template.